organhouse/static-site/_posts/2018-12-23-how-to-actually-throw-a-sex-party.md

 &nbsp;

 <h2>Cleaning up an Orgy</h2>
 You, and anyone else cleaning up, are now responsible for potentially hazardous bio-waste.
 Wear gloves while cleaning.
 And buy those people a damn pizza.
-Use Clorox Wipes to clean surfaces.
+Use Clorox wipes to clean surfaces.
 And I mean, anything and everything someone could have touched.
 Light switches.
 Faucet handles.
 Stair railings.
 The spatula, etc.

 In my experience you”ll go through about 1 container of Clorox bleach wipes per every 50 guests.
 Are you concerned about the environment and want to use more eco-friendly cleaners?
 Then don’t throw a fucking sex party, because science is a safety requirement for cleaning up bodily fluids.